Best Time to Sell a House in Philadelphia

 If maximizing your profit is what’s most important to you, you’ll want to look closely at the Philadelphia real estate market to determine your listing timeframe.

 Looking at data collected by HomeLight, a nationwide real estate referral company, March is the month you want to close on your home in Philadelphia.
-In fact, in 2017, Philadelphia home sellers made 39.33% more than the yearly average by closing on their home sales in March.
 Keeping in mind that it can take an average of four months to settle on a home, the best time to list your home on the market in Philadelphia is in December.
 Most articles about listing your home will generalize and tell you that winter is the worst time to sell your home.
 But for the Philadelphia market that couldn’t be further from the truth!

 Best time to sell quickly in Philadelphia

-You may not always have the luxury of choosing when to put your house on the market, but if you do, and you want to sell quickly, the data points to October.
-Looking again at 2017 data, the best month to close on a home in Philadelphia is October, with homes selling 21 days sooner than any other month of the year.
-Again, using an average list to close time frame of four months, you’ll want to put your house on the market in July to sell it 21 days faster.
+You may not always have the luxury of choosing when to put your house on the market, but if you do, and you want to sell quickly, the data points to October, with homes selling 21 days sooner than any other month of the year.
+Again, using an average list-to-close time frame of four months, you’ll want to put your house on the market in July to sell it 21 days faster.

 As you can see, it pays to keep a close eye on market trends when you’re planning to sell your home.
 If time is on your side, be strategic and plan to list your home in early winter, when you’re sure to maximize your return on selling in the Philadelphia market.
 And if selling fast is your goal, you’ll want to look at listing your property in the summer.